Adele Stürzl

-Adele Stürzl (November 23, 1892 – June 30, 1944) was an Austrian communist and resistance fighter against National Socialism.
+Adele Stürzl (November 23, 1892 – June 30, 1944 or August 16, 1944) was an Austrian communist and resistance fighter against National Socialism.

 Life

-Stürzl was born in Vienna, her parents were originally from South Bohemia near Znojmo.
+Stürzl was born in Vienna.
+Her parents were originally from South Bohemia near Znojmo.
 She worked as a maid in her youth.
 In Vienna she came into contact with the Social Democratic workers movement.
 In Budapest, she met her husband.
-Together, the couple moved to Kufstein in Tyrol after World War I had ended in May 1918.
+Together, the couple moved to Kufstein in Tyrol in May 1918, right before World War I ended.

 In Kufstein, Adele Stürzl was an activist for labour rights.
 She managed for female workers in an arms factory to get a raise.
 She was an active member of the Social Democratic Party and then the Communist Party.
 When the Communist Party was prohibited in 1933, she was arrested for a short time.
 She was again arrested in 1934 and 1935.

-After Austria became annexed to Nazi Germany, she was active in the resistance against the regime.
-She collaborated with other resistance fighters around the Robert Uhrig group, they regularly met also at her house.
-She was arrested in June 1942.
-She was suspected of trying to bring a deserter out of the country to Switzerland in April 1942.
-For May 1, 1942 she tried to organise a hunger demonstration of housewives at the main square in Kufstein.
+After Austria was annexed by Nazi Germany, she was active in the resistance against the regime.
+She collaborated with other resistance fighters around the Robert Uhrig group and they regularly met at her house.
+She was arrested in June 1942 and was suspected of trying to bring a deserter out of the country to Switzerland in April 1942.
+On May 1, 1942 she tried to organize a hunger demonstration of housewives at the main square in Kufstein.
 In November 1942, Stürzl was convicted in Innsbruck of helping a deserter and sentenced to four years in prison.
 On April 14, 1944, she was sentenced to death by the People's Court.

-Probably on June 30, 1944 (some sources mention August 16, 1944), she was executed in Stadelheim Prison in Munich.
+Either on June 30, 1944 or August 16, 1944, she was executed in Stadelheim Prison in Munich.

 Remembrance

-A small street in Kufstein was named after her: Adele-Stürzl-Weg.
+A small street in Kufstein was named after her called Adele-Stürzl-Weg.